jescalan/roots/readme.md

 - layout files
 - partials (with locals)
-- more efficient file watching
-- logic that can happen within the app.js file
+- pull settings from app.js file
-- live reloading
+- is there any way to speed up file watching?